-Backlinks are an essential component in search engines ranking factors.
+Backlinks are an essential component in search engine ranking factors.
 Backlinks are when another website links to your website.
-Google and other search engines put weight on this factor since it is essentially another business or website referring your website as a valuable company/business.
+Google and other search engines put weight on this factor since it is essentially another business or website referring to your website as a valuable company/business.

 Links and backlinks don’t work the same way for SEO as it does for Local SEO.
 A few interesting differences are as follows.

 - Local SEO doesn’t care as much about no-follow and follow links.
 For SEO in general a no-follow link to your website isn’t going to help your search results in Google.
 But for Local SEO a local no-follow link vs a local follow link is not going to have a significant difference for your local rankings.

 - The authority score of the local link provider isn’t as important as the authority score not non-local SEO.
 This important distinction is done so that if a local company talks about your business on their website and links to it, regardless of how big time their website is shouldn’t matter and it should be a local link and reference for your business.
 This means that if you support a local sports team, even if their website has an incredibly low authority score, it should be helpful to improving your local search results.

 An authority scores essentially how search engines rank your website.
 A higher authority score, a better position on key search terms relating to your website.

 Lesson 4: Developing Localized Content

 Content is an important part of any website in getting found organically through search engines.
 The more engaging and relevant content, the higher the likelihood that your website will get found.